 - Fiscal Consolidation & FRBM Act – Measures Required for Realizing the Fiscal Consolidation Targets

 - Recommendations of N K Singh Committee on Fiscal Consolidation

 - Fiscal Consolidation & FRBM Act – Targets set by the Government for achieving Fiscal Consolidation

 - Fiscal Consolidation & FRBM Act – Some Important Definitions

 - RBI Grade B Live Course – What is all Included in the Course?

 What is Fiscal Consolidation?

 Fiscal Consolidation is referred to as to the policies effected/undertaken by both Governments (Union & State) to lessen/reduce their respective deficits (primarily Fiscal Deficit) and accumulation of debt stock.
-Fiscal consolidation has been designed with judicious mix of rationalisation in the total expenditure of the Government as a percent of GDP and also improvement in gross tax revenues as a percentage of GDP.
+Fiscal consolidation has been designed with a judicious mix of rationalisation in the total expenditure of the Government as a per cent of GDP and also improvement in gross tax revenues as a percentage of GDP.